-Family members say they never heard her call W.P. anything except "Mr. Morris", and he called her "Miss Lizzie".
+Family members say they never heard Elizabeth call W.P. anything except "Mr. Morris", and he called her "Miss Lizzie".

 She had 2 brothers, John and Luther, and 2 sisters, Mary Ann and Margaret Jane.

-Both W.P. and Elizabeth are buried in Pleasant Hill Cemetary in Rives, TN.
+Both W.P. and Elizabeth are buried in Pleasant Hill Cemetery in Rives, TN.